Tuesday, February 4, 2014

 After the bin Laden mission, this became a regular, nightly routine, and whenever the bartender saw the two approaching, he simply asked, "The usual?"
 On each occasion, Willy took care of the tab by simply reaching into the pocket.
 Even when the price of the Champagne increased, the aide still pulled out the exact amount needed, even though he was not informed of the increase.

-According to Teetotaler, last night following the House vote, a despondent President came in, and ordered Sauza Blue Reposado.
+According to Teetotaler, last night following a week of back and forth between the House and the Senate, a despondent President came in, and ordered Sauza Blue Reposado.

 "Same for me," said the ostrich, with a subdued tone and a Southern drawl.